Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Parthenocissus quinquefolia – Image source: wikimedia.org

-Commonly known as Boston Ivy and Virginia Creeper, this deciduous climber is at home in dense shade as it is in full sun.
+Commonly known as Boston Ivy and Virginia Creeper, this deciduous climber is just as much at home in the dense shade as it is in full sun.
 This vigorous climber uses tendrils or disc-like suckers to attach itself to walls and fences and are self-climbing.
-They have lobed, palmate-type leaves which produce the most stunning show of colour in autumn as the leaves turn from green to a stunning show of fiery red and orange colours before falling for the winter.
-They will grow in most soils including dry and damp soils as long as it is well-drained (as with most climbers).
+They have lobed, palmate-type leaves that produce the most stunning show of colour in autumn as the leaves turn from green to a display of fiery red and orange colours before falling for the winter.
+They will grow in most soils, including dry and damp soils as long as it is well-drained (as with most climbers).
 Grows to around 12 metres tall with a spread of 8 metres so it is ideal for covering large walls and is often seen growing up the sides of houses.
 There are many varieties to choose from but one we would highly recommend is the Parthenocissus quinquefolia.

 Buy from Thompson & Morgan